Tokyo Olympics digest: Team USA women's football misses out on gold medal final | DW | 02.08.2021

 In badminton, unseeded Indonesian duo Greysia Polii and Apriyani Rahayu won the women's doubles gold medal, the first gold for the archipelago nation in the event.
 They shocked the heavily favored Chinese duo Chen Qing Chen and Jia Yi Fan in straight sets 21-19, 21-15 in an emotional final.
 The 33-year-old Polii, who was persuaded not to retire and pair with Rahayu, said her years of "passion and commitment" had been rewarded.

 In gymnastics, Jade Carey of the US won gold in the women's floor exercise.
-China's Liu Yang took the gold in the men's rings final.
+China's Liu Yang took the gold in the men's rings final, while Shin Jeahwan of South Korea claimed the men's vault gold medal.

 In shooting, Zhang Changhong set a new world record in the men's 50-meter rifle 3 positions, winning with a score of 466.0.
 France's Jean Quiquampoix won the men's 25-meter rapid-fire pistol, equaling the Olympic record of 34 successful shots.